dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 This says the root directory for `transmogrify` is `/Users/me/transmogrify`.
 For this dependency, pub generates a symlink directly to the `lib` directory of the referenced package directory.
-Any changes you make to the dependent package will be seen immediately.
+Any changes you make to the dependent package are seen immediately.
 You don't need to run pub every time you change the dependent package.

 Relative paths are allowed and are considered relative to the directory